How We Pray for the Nations

 • How can I pray with truth, compassion, and hope?

 That is why the directory uses Country Prayer Guides, Top Ten Country Prayer Lists, a Prayer Calendar, and A–Z navigation.
-These tools are meant to serve prayer, not clutter the reader with unnecessary systems.
+These tools are meant to support prayer, not distract readers with more structure than they need.

 How to Use the Directory Prayerfully

 Begin simply.
-Let country context lead you into specific, humble, Scripture-shaped prayer.
+Let country information lead you into specific, humble, Scripture-shaped prayer.

 Begin with one country.

 You do not need to master the whole world before you pray.
 Open one country guide.
 Read the Prayer Burden at a Glance.
-Notice one or two realities that should shape prayer.
+Notice one or two needs, concerns, or reasons for thanksgiving that should shape your prayer.
 Then speak to God simply, honestly, and specifically.

 Pray with Scripture-shaped priorities.

-Ask God to make Christ known, strengthen His church, save sinners, protect the vulnerable, give wisdom to leaders, restrain evil, provide mercy in suffering, uphold justice, deepen repentance, and sustain faithful witness.
+Ask God to make Christ known, strengthen His church, save sinners, protect the vulnerable, give wisdom to leaders, restrain evil, show mercy to those who suffer, uphold justice, lead people to repentance, and sustain faithful witness.
 Let Scripture teach both the content and the spirit of your prayers.

 Pray for real people, not only national conditions.

 Countries are not abstractions.
-Every country guide points, however imperfectly, toward real people: believers, pastors, converts, families, children, rulers, refugees, neighbors, workers, prisoners, the poor, the grieving, the fearful, and those who do not yet know Christ.
+Every country guide is meant to point readers toward real people: believers, pastors, new Christians, families, children, rulers, refugees, neighbors, workers, prisoners, the poor, the grieving, the fearful, and those who do not yet know Christ.

 Pray with compassion, not superiority.

-When we pray for another nation, we do not stand above it as judges without need.
+When we pray for another nation, we do not look down on its people as though we have no need of mercy.
 We come as sinners saved by grace.
 We ask God for mercy there as we need mercy here.
 We pray against evil without forgetting our own need for repentance, wisdom, and grace.

 Pray with thanksgiving.

-Even in hard places, God is often preserving churches, sustaining believers, opening doors, restraining evil, providing mercy, or giving signs of gospel life.
+Even in places marked by suffering or opposition, God is often preserving churches, sustaining believers, opening doors, restraining evil, showing mercy, or giving evidence that the gospel is bearing fruit.
 Thanksgiving keeps prayer from becoming only a list of sorrows.
 It teaches us to look for the mercies of God as well as the needs of the world.

 Pray steadily, not only when a crisis is visible.

 Some countries draw attention because of war, disaster, persecution, or political crisis.
-Others carry quieter burdens: spiritual indifference, weak discipleship, hidden pressure, family breakdown, corruption, secularism, religious confusion, or churches that need renewal.
+Other countries face less visible needs: spiritual indifference, weak discipleship, hidden pressure, family breakdown, corruption, secularism, religious confusion, or churches that need renewal.
 The Prayer Calendar helps readers continue praying when the headlines move on.

 A Simple Pattern for Prayer